vertica/vertica-python/README.md

 See more on SSL options [here](https://docs.python.org/3.8/library/ssl.html).

 In order to use Kerberos authentication, install [dependencies](#using-kerberos-authentication) first, and it is the user's responsibility to ensure that an Ticket-Granting Ticket (TGT) is available and valid.
 Whether a TGT is available can be easily determined by running the `klist` command.
 If no TGT is available, then it first must be obtained by running the `kinit` command or by logging in.
 You can pass in optional arguments to customize the authentication.
 The parameters are `kerberos_service_name`, which defaults to "vertica", and `kerberos_host_name`, which defaults to the value of `host`.
+For example,

 ```python
 import vertica_python